Cannae Holdings, hedge fund Senator Investment Group bid for CoreLogic

 By Svea Herbst-Bayliss

-BOSTON, June 26 (Reuters) - Cannae Holdings and Senator Investment Group on Friday said they plan to buy CoreLogic Inc CLGX.N for $7 billion, sending shares in the data and analytics company surging more than 25%.
+BOSTON, June 26 (Reuters) - Investment firms Cannae Holdings and Senator Investment said on Friday they had offered to acquire CoreLogic Inc for $7 billion, sending shares in the property data and analytics company surging more than 28%.

-The holding company and hedge fund, which jointly hold an economic interest of roughly 15% in CoreLogic, are offering $65 a share in cash and said the proposal is "well in excess of what the company can achieve under its current plans."
+Cannae and Senator, which jointly hold an economic interest of roughly 15% in CoreLogic, are offering $65 a share in cash and said the proposal is "well in excess of what the company can achieve under its current plans."

 CoreLogic said it "will carefully review the proposal."

-The bid illustrates a different kind of activism where a hedge fund is partnering with an operating company to buy an entity and then run it, instead of just pushing management to run the business better itself.

-Cannae last year helped buy data and analytics company Dunn & Bradstreet Corp and Bill Foley, Cannae's chairman, has over three decades experience as an industry operator who has boosted revenue growth at companies.
-Senator has invested with a number of companies Foley has run, a person familiar with the two sides said.
+Cannae last year was part of an investment group that acquired data and analytics company Dunn & Bradstreet Corp for $6.9 billion.
+Bill Foley, Cannae's chairman, is also chairman of title insurer Fidelity National Financial Inc , and has over three decades of experience as an executive in the financial services industry.

+Senator boosted its shareholder activism muscle last year by poaching Quentin Koffey from a larger hedge fund, D.E.
+Shaw.

-Cannae and Senator said they are "committed to this transaction," and could sign a definitive merger agreement within four weeks after seeing relevant documents.
-They also warned that they would be able to call a special meeting and refresh the board if the company blocks their plans.
+Cannae and Senator said they could sign a definitive merger agreement within four weeks after seeing relevant documents.
+They said they had secured $3.6 billion in equity financing and were "highly confident" they would get debt from the deal "from a large national bank."

+They also warned that they were prepared to call a special shareholder meeting to challenge CoreLogic's board if they do not get their way.

-So far two sides have not had any discussions, a person familiar with the matter said.
-But in the letter Cannae and Senator said they hope the two sides can "engage constructively."
+So far two sides have not had any discussions, and CoreLogic is in the process of hiring advisers to review the offer, according to people familiar with the deliberations.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.